Oxford German Olympiad 2022:

-Closing date for all Round 2 entries was Friday 24 April 2020.
+Round 2 is now closed.
+Closing date for all Round 2 entries was Thursday 10 March 2022.

-You can enter one or more of the four competitions below.
-Please take note of the respective age restrictions.
+You may enter only one of the Round 2 competitions below.
+Please note the respective age restrictions.

 Entries should be submitted via the online form.
 Please note that we cannot accept postal or email entries.
 Entries received by post, by email or after the deadline will not be considered.